ollihoo/socialservice_client/README.md

 * __backend__ under http://localhost:8080/
 * __frontend__ under http://localhost:3100/

+## Development Environment
+This app runs with pnpm.
+If it's not installed on your development server yet, do so.
+It needs an backend server.
+This backend server is documented in docker-compose.yml.

 To start the development version, go on with this command:

     pnpm run dev